IIIF/api/metadata_api/metadata_1.1.md

 {scheme}://{host}/{prefix}/{identifier}/sequence/{name}.json

 The Sequence conveys the ordering of the pages.
-The default sequence (and typically the only sequence) should be embedded within the Manifest, but may also be available from its own URI.
-Any additional sequences should be referred to from the Manifest but not embedded within it.
+The default sequence (and typically the only sequence) SHOULD be embedded within the Manifest, but may also be available from its own URI.
+Any additional sequences SHOULD be referred to from the Manifest but not embedded within it.

 The new {name} parameter in the URI structure is to distinguish it from any other sequences that may be available for the physical object.
-Typical default names are "normal" or "basic".
-Names should not begin with a number, as it cannot be the first character of an XML tag making RDF/XML serialization impossible.
+Typical default names for sequences are "normal" or "basic".
+Names SHOULD begin with a character in the range [a-zA-Z].

 Sequences may have their own descriptive, rights and linking metadata using the same fields as for Manifests.
-The Label field should be given for all sequences and must be given if there is more than one referenced from a Manifest.
+The Label field MAY be given for sequences and MUST be given if there is more than one referenced from a Manifest.
 After the metadata, the set of pages in the object, represented by Canvas resources, are listed in order in the "canvases" property.

-In the Manifest example above, the sequence is referenced by its URI and contains only the basic information of label, type and id.
+In the Manifest example above, the sequence is referenced by its URI and contains only the basic information of label, @type and @id.
 The default sequence should be written out in full within the Manifest file, as below.

 ```javascript
 {